2011 D.C. United season: Davies controversy in Salt Lake

-On June 16, United embarked for Salt Lake City for an June 18 away game at Real Salt Lake.
+On June 16, United embarked for Salt Lake City for a June 18 away game at Real Salt Lake.
 Played at Rio Tinto Stadium, the venue has been considered by fans and media alike to be one of the most hostile environments in MLS and in North American to play in.
 In franchise history, United had not only failed to win in Rio Tinto, but failed to earn a point in the stadium.
 In spite of Salt Lake's struggling form, and United's improved form, many still expected Real to defeat United, having the home field advantage and a stronger roster.
 The June 18 fixture played to a 1–1 tie thanks to penalty kicks from Salt Lake's Fabian Espindola and United's Charlie Davies.
 The match was marred for its extremely physical, sometimes ruthless play, as well as the lack of discipline imposed by center referee, Terry Vaughn, who only gave one yellow card the entire match.
 Espindola scored the opening goal in the 38th minute.
 The penalty was drawn when Salt Lake captain, Kyle Beckerman dribbled within the goal box.
 As Beckerman dribbled inwards, United's Clyde Simms mistime a slide tackle that missed Beckerman, but resulted in his right wrist deflecting Beckerman's pass into the box.
 In the second half, United continued to control a majority of the ball position, only to see Chris Pontius's shot deflect off the crossbar in the 53rd minute.
 Controversy further ignited on what many fans and journalists declared a dive from United's Davies, who drew a penalty kick in the 85th minute, following a breakaway counterattack.
 The declaration was near universal as video replay and still frames of the incident in the penalty box revealed Davies falling in a diving motion prior to Salt Lake defender, Chris Wingert making any contact with Davies, only to do so once Davies had already fallen down.
 In spite of this, center official Terry Vaughn whistled it to be a penalty kick.
 Met with heavy jeers at Rio Tinto, Davies successfully bagged the match tying goal, in spite of the fact that Salt Lake's goalkeeper, a former United player, Nick Rimando, guessed the correct way.
 In the 92nd minute, during stoppage time, Salt Lake's Jamison Olave recklessly fouled United's Blake Brettschneider to draw a final set piece, possibly to allow United to earn a shocking road win in Salt Lake.
 However, Najar's free kick was successfully passed to Pontius, whose shot deflected off the crossbar, allowing the match to remain leveled at one apiece.
 At the match's end heavy boos were ignited by the Salt Lake crowd, primarily directed towards the officiating.
 The match was deemed as one of the most reckless matches of 2011.